groupme-js/GroupMeCommunityDocs/docs/api/account/index.md

 ## Update Major Tags

-This call is only allowed for accounts that are members of a school domain, which is not an easy proccess to automate and thus will not be fully documented.
-HOWEVER, once you are in a domain, you have a few additional calls availible for your account.
+This call is only allowed for accounts that are members of a school domain, which is not an easy process to automate and thus will not be fully documented.
+HOWEVER, once you are in a domain, you have a few additional calls available for your account.

 ```json linenums="1" title="HTTP Request"
 PUT /directories/user/majors